seen = {}

 class seen.Scene

-The root model for the scene, which contains Shape
+defaults: ->The root model for the scene, which contains Shapes, Lights, and

 projection is perspective.